-Throughout National Mentoring Month, we’re profiling a Fulfillment Fund mentor each week.
-This week’s mentor is Shad McFadden, who was matched four years ago with his student Mikey, who is now a high school senior applying to college!
+Meet Fulfillment Fund mentor Shad McFadden, who was matched in 2008 with his student Mikey, who graduated high school in 2013.

 Q. When you initially decided to become a mentor, why did you choose the Fulfillment Fund mentor program instead of others in the city?

 A. I felt the Fulfillment Fund provides a great deal of support without unnecessary pressure.
 Also, the Fulfillment Fund's focus on education and college gave our relationship a purpose outside of just 'hanging out'.
 Having a goal, for me, made a lot of sense in the early days when I was attempting to bond with a 15-year-old stranger.
 Finally, I've always felt like I can call on the folks at the Fulfillment Fund at any time and be honest about where I was at with my relationship with Mikey.

 Q. After you applied to become a Fulfillment Fund mentor, what was your experience during the training process?

 A. The training really helped set my expectations.My thought prior to the training was that I was going to be some sort of hero/father figure to a kid who didn't have much of anything.
 But that wasn't the case.
 The Fulfillment Fund really helped set the boundaries that work best for successful pairings.
 The things I remember were 1.)
 We're not his teacher or principal, 2.)
 We're not his parents, and 3.)
 We're not there to buy gifts that the parents may or may not be able to afford.
 They really positioned it in a way that made sense to me.